Lean Six Sigma and Agile

 About the Author

-Rumela Sengupta has worked as Senior Consultant at UNC Plus Delta.
+Rumela Sengupta has worked as Senior Consultant at UPD.
 Boasting over more than 15 years of experience she is a certified Master Black Belt and Professional Scrum Master.
 In the past 15 years she has proven her skills in:

 - Process Implementation (Smarter ADM, Agile, CMMi, ITIL, ISO)